alexgolec/tda-api/README.rst

 questions, please ask them on our `Discord server<https://discord.gg/BEr6y6Xqyv>`__

-This project is now defunct, and this repo is provided for archival purposes only.
+The old ``tda-api`` project is now defunct, and this repo is provided for archival purposes only.

 ``tda-api``: A TD Ameritrade API Wrapper